mixu/markdown-styles/readme.md

 # Hello world
 YOLO
 ```

+There must be at least three - characters that separate the header from the rest of the content (on a single line).

 You can reference the metadata values in your template by name.
 The default layouts only make use of the `{{title}}` metadata value, but your custom layouts can refer to any additional fields you want.